-The total IRSHIP OPEB liability was determined based on actuarial valuations prepared as of July 1, 2022 and 2021:
+The total IRSHIP OPEB liability was determined based on actuarial valuations prepared as of July 1, 2023 and 2022:

-- Investment return-Not applicable, as the health insurance plan is unfunded and benefits are not paid from a qualifying trust. - Mortality rates-

-For 2022 and 2021-Pub-2010 Public Retirement Plans General Mortality Table weighted by headcount projected by MP-2021 as of July 1, 2021.
+- Investment return-Not applicable, as the health insurance plan is unfunded and benefits are not paid from a qualifying trust. - Mortality rates-For 2023 and 2022-Pub-2010 Public Retirement Plans General Mortality Table weighted by headcount projected by MP-2021.